 A market penetration strategy is when a company works towards a higher market share by tapping into existing products in existing markets.
 It’s how a company (that already exists in the market with a product) can grow business by increasing sales among people already in the market.

 As you begin working on your market penetration strategy, you may hear the words: Ansoff Matrix.

 The Ansoff Matrix is a tool with four growth strategies listed for businesses to consider.

 As you move to the upper-right quadrant of this matrix, the growth strategies become riskier for businesses.
 We’ve included information about the Ansoff Matrix in this article because it further proves and highlights the fact that market penetration is a highly-valuable and achievable way to effectively grow a business, even for the risk-averse.

 At this point, you might be wondering about the specific strategies under the umbrella of market penetration that you can deploy at your company — let’s talk about some of those next.

 Here are some examples of effective market penetration strategies that you may choose to focus on and/or implement at your company.

-Grow business in new territories and offer for franchise opportunities.
+5. Grow business in new territories and offer franchise opportunities.

-Identify new territories in which you can expand and grow business.
-Ask yourself: Which new areas can we open our stores or prospect and perform outreach?
+Identify new territories in which you can expand and grow your business.
+Ask yourself: Which new areas can we open our stores or prospect?
 You might also begin offering franchise opportunities to expand your brick-and-mortar business.

-Partner or merge with another business in a way that’s mutually beneficial (e.g. run a co-marketing campaign).
+Partner or merge with another business in a mutually beneficial way (e.g. run a co-marketing campaign).